XinJingHao/PPO-Discrete-Pytorch/README.md

 This is a **clean and robust Pytorch implementation of PPO on Discrete action space**.
 Here is the result:

 ![avatar](https://github.com/XinJingHao/PPO-Discrete-Pytorch/blob/main/result.jpg)
-All the experiments are trained with same hyperparameters.
+All the experiments are trained with same hyperparameters. **Other RL algorithms by Pytorch can be found [here](https://github.com/XinJingHao/RL-Algorithms-by-Pytorch).**

 ## Dependencies
 gym==0.18.3